 Educated, affluent Bay Area residents read more than twice as many urban weeklies per capita than their counterparts in metropolitan areas such as New York, Chicago and Los Angeles.
 And Metro's market share in this sector is larger than any other Bay Area publisher.
 Each week, more than half a million readers turn to Metro's publications to gain perspective on their communities and make decisions about their entertainment activities and consumer spending.

-The owner-operated, locally based company was founded in 1985 by Dan Pulcrano and David Cohen, veterans of such newspapers as the LA Weekly, Hartford Advocate and San Diego Reader.
+The owner-operated, locally based company was founded in 1985 by veterans of such newspapers as the LA Weekly, Santa Cruz Independent and San Diego Reader.

 A pioneer in online media, Metro was one of the first weekly publishers to go online, launching the LiveWire service in 1993, and Virtual Valley Community Network the following year.
-Today, it concentrates its efforts on Metroactive, a Bay Area-wide arts and entertainment service, and through its Boulevards New Media Inc. subsidiary, a network of community sites encompassing more than 20 major city.com addresses.
+Today, its properties on the web are managed by sister company Boulevards New Media Inc., a network of community sites encompassing more than 20 major city.com addresses.

-Metro Newspapers supports hundreds of community-based, nonprofit organizations through a donated advertising space program that benefits film festivals, small theater companies, free concerts and community-based, business improvement efforts.
-In addition, The Metro Foundation, funded by Metro employees and readers, makes annual grants to groups working to alleviate hunger, homelessness, domestic violence, AIDS and age-based social problems in the Silicon Valley area.
+Metro Newspapers supports hundreds of community-based, non-profit organizations through a donated advertising space program that benefits film festivals, small theater companies, free concerts and community-based, business improvement efforts.
+In addition, the Metro/C2SV Community makes annual grants to groups working to alleviate hunger, homelessness, domestic violence, AIDS and age-based social problems in the Silicon Valley area.

 The company's principal office is located at 380 S. First St. in downtown San Jose, and the phone number is 408.298.8000. – less–ZoomInfo